varunrout/player-v-tactical-analysis/docs/phase_implementation/phase2_data_model_and_ingestion.md

   - Checks for an existing `FactMatch` with `(source, source_match_id)`.
   - If not present, inserts a new `FactMatch` row with:
     - Dimension IDs.
-    - Scores, date, time, status, stadium, attendance, referee.
+    - Scores, date, time, matchweek, stadium, attendance, referee.
     - `source` and `source_match_id`.

-This provides a full **Raw → Staging → Fact** path for matches, with dimensions attached.
+This provides a full **Raw → Staging → Fact** path for matches, with dimensions (and now richer match metadata) attached.

-(*Note:* Similar helpers and loaders can be implemented for `FactEvent` and `FactLineup` in later iterations.)
+### 7.3. `load_fact_events_from_staging`

+- Reads `StgEvent` rows for a source.
+- Resolves `FactMatch`, `DimTeam`, and `DimPlayer` IDs before inserting into `FactEvent`.
+- Copies normalized coordinates plus enriched metadata such as xG, pass length/angle, carry distance, progressive flags, and under-pressure signals.
+- Persists the original `extra_data` JSON for downstream feature builders.

+### 7.4. `load_fact_lineups_from_raw`

+- Scans `RawLineup` payloads and resolves the associated `FactMatch`/`DimTeam` rows.
+- Builds/updates `FactLineup` entries for every player in the lineup, inferring starter flags, jersey numbers, positions, substitution times, and minutes played from StatsBomb's positional timelines.
+- Marks processed lineup payloads so late re-ingests can be detected.

 ---